 Sri Lanka 16.08.2019 TransIndus

 From luxury campsites to fully fledged safari lodges, Sri Lanka’s parks offer a great choice of quality accommodation.
-Wildlife enthusiasts will be delighted with the options available to them and it's even possible to have a camp erected especially for you in some of the country's most popular reserves to get you to the heart of the action.
+This dozens of unique wildlife experiences in Sri Lanka, wildlife enthusiasts will be delighted with the options available to them and it's even possible to have a camp erected especially for you in some of the country's most popular reserves to get you to the heart of the action.
 Here we've picked out some of our favourite safari accommodation options in Sri Lanka.

 Where: Multiple national parks across Sri Lanka